RobotsByTheC/VexBuild/README.md

 If the compile is successful, the output files are linked and a hex output file is produced.
 It has the name of the project directory.

-If the `--upload` flag was specified, the script will attempt to upload the code to the robot, using [vexctl](http://personalpages.tds.net/~jwbacon/Computer/roboctl.html).
-Currently the a compiled version is only included for Linux.
-It should be pretty simple to compile for OSX, but I don't have access to a machine to do it.
-I have yet to get a successful build on Windows, but I'm working on it.
-Currently the best option for Windows is to use [IFI loader](http://www.vexrobotics.com/wiki/PIC_Microcontroller_Downloads), but this process will not be automatic.
+If the `--upload` flag was specified, the script will attempt to upload the code to the robot, using VexUpload, which is described below.

 #### Requirements